jobsamuel/woa/README.md

 # contribution

 Feel free to fork and create a Pull Request with new methods or an improvement of the old ones.
+Just keep in mind this [Javascript Style Guide](https://github.com/airbnb/javascript/tree/master/es5) when you're coding your contribution.

 # license